chehak655/TickTheTask/README.md

 - CORS origins are strictly bounded in production.
 - Production environments enforce strong SECRET_KEY lengths.
 - Rate limiting is configured for authentication routes using SlowAPI.

 ---

-## Known Limitations

-- **Cold Starts:** The backend is hosted on Render's free tier.
-The first request after a period of inactivity may take up to 60 seconds.

----